+6.5.
 Applicants with periods of residency outside the UK

-If a new applicant has spent six continuous months or more overseas the Council will need to see evidence of a criminal record check from the country/countries visited covering the period before an application can be made.
+If a new applicant has spent three continuous months or more overseas the Council will need to see evidence of a criminal record check from the country/countries visited covering the period before an application can be made.

-4.2.3 Relevance of Convictions and Cautions.
+6.6.
+Relevance of Convictions and Cautions.

-In assessing whether the applicant is a fit and proper person to hold or retain a licence, the Council will consider each case on its merits having regard to its policy on convictions and cautions which can be found at Appendix A.
+In assessing whether the applicant is a fit and proper person to hold or retain a licence, the Council will consider each case on its merits having regard to its policy on convictions and cautions, Appendix A.

-4.2.4 Medical Assessment
+6.7.
+Medical Assessment